-This is a great toilet unclogging hack that you can always try out, while the toilet smell may be something you cannot take, just breathe easy.
+This is a great unclogging hack that you can always try out, while the toilet smell may be something you cannot take, just breathe easy.

-But if the toilet bowl is filled with water, you may need to remove all that as creative as you can, this gives us the space to use our liquid hack.
+But if the bowl is filled with water, you may need to remove all that as creative as you can, this gives us the space to use our liquid hack.

 STEP 2: Add a gallon of very hot (but not boiling) water to the bowl.